 For more information on each of the winners, see our Innovators page.
 Applications were evaluated by members of NGC's Advisory Council.

 Awards honor Washington organizations taking significant steps to:

 2014 award winners

 Video: Renewable Biofuels and Biochemicals

-Ken Zarker, Chair of NGC’s Advisory Board and former Interim Director, is featured in the new video Renewable Biofuels and Biochemicals: Acetic Acid, by Advanced Hardwood Biofuels Northwest, a consortium of Pacific Northwest university and industry partners led by the University of Washington.
+Ken Zarker, Pollution Prevention Section Manager at Ecology, is featured in the new video Renewable Biofuels and Biochemicals: Acetic Acid, by Advanced Hardwood Biofuels Northwest, a consortium of Pacific Northwest university and industry partners led by the University of Washington.
 The video describes the consortium's work to take sustainably grown poplar trees and turn them into biofuels and biochemicals.